What are Hedge Funds in the Indian Stock Market?

 - Global Macro: The global macro strategy uses macroeconomic factors.
 To invest in various assets, such as interest rates and currency exchange rates.

-- Event-driven: Investments are made in companies undergoing significant corporate events, such as mergers, acquisitions, and bankruptcy.
+- Event-driven: Investments that are made in companies that are undergoing significant corporate events, such as mergers, acquisitions, and bankruptcy.

 - Quantitative: This strategy uses mathematical models and algorithms to identify investment opportunities.